 When: Sunday, August 4th (and every first Sunday through November 3rd) 11:00 a.m. to 5:00 p.m.

 Where: First block of West and Calvert Streets, Annapolis

-Enjoy live entertainment and the works of 100 local and regional artists as you stroll along the first block of West Street (the Arts District) and Calvert Street next to Whitmore parking garage.
+Enjoy live entertainment and the works of 100 local and regional artists as you stroll along the first block of West Street and Calvert Street next to Whitmore parking garage.
 Local restaurants set up outside cafes that are perfect for people watching and an afternoon bite to eat.
 Free parking for the family-friendly event is available at the state parking garage on the corner of Calvert and Bladen Streets.
-Visit www.firstsundayarts.com for more information.
+You can find the schedule and more details HERE.

 Where: 1821 Crownsville Road, Annapolis

-The region’s premier outdoor event and second largest Renaissance Festival in the country is celebrating its 41st season at Revel Grove.
+The largest even of its kind in eastern North America and the second largest Renaissance Festival in the Country is celebrating its 43rd season at Revel Grove.
 Travel back in time as you immerse yourself in the culture of a 16th-century English village, complete with King Henry VIII and his court.
-The festival includes 200+ entertainers, ten stages, a 3,000 seat jousting arena, 122 craft shops, 48 food and beverage emporiums, games, attractions and 85 acres of complimentary parking.
+The festival includes 250+ entertainers, including jugglers, magicians, musicians, comedians, artists and more, ten stages, a 3,000 seat jousting arena, 130 craft shops, 42 food and beverage emporiums, games, attractions - all on a 25-acre site that includes 80 acres of complimentary parking.
 Let merriment abound!
 Visit www.rennfest.com for more information.